getian107/SuSiEx/README.md

 - SNP: SNP identifier.

-- CS_PIP: posterior inclusion probability (PIP) of the SNP.
+- CS_PIP: Posterior inclusion probability (PIP) of the SNP.

-- OVRL_PIP: posterior inclusion probability (PIP) of the SNP in any of the credible set.
+- OVRL_PIP: Posterior inclusion probability (PIP) of the SNP in any of the credible set.

 ## Example